expobrain/expobrain-blog/_posts/2023-07-11-you-dont-need-production-data.md

 To simplify the management and auditing of data access, it is crucial to limit the number of people with access to production data.
 By reducing access privileges, it becomes easier, safer, and more transparent to monitor and control data access.

-Minimizing the number of individuals with access to production data significantly mitigates the risks associated with unauthorized usage, data breaches, and potential mishandling.
+Minimising the number of individuals with access to production data significantly mitigates the risks associated with unauthorised usage, data breaches, and potential mishandling.
 It allows for more effective monitoring, enforcement of security measures, and compliance with regulatory requirements.

 By adopting [the principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and implementing robust access controls, organizations can enhance data protection, reduce the potential for errors or misuse, and streamline the management and auditability of production data access.